SharktallicA/BrainsEden2018/README.md

 # Fistful of 'Nanas
 University of South Wales' submission for 2018 Brains Eden Gaming Festival!
-Fistful of 'Nanas is a Western-style multiplayer cloak and dagger game that allows four people to play as monkeys fighting over a barral of bananas anonymously with Joy-Con controllers.
+Fistful of 'Nanas is a Western-style multiplayer cloak and dagger game that allows four people to play as monkeys fighting over a barrel of bananas anonymously with Joy-Con controllers.
 The game was developed between 13th to 16th July 2018.
 # Team
+* Khalid Ali (@SharktallicA)
 * Jack Smerdon (@JackSmerdon)
+* Nicky Jones (@14016036)
 * Jake Passmore (@JakeP121)
-* Nicky Jones (@14016036)
-* Khalid Ali (@SharktallicA)
 * Steven Sparkes (@CometGoat)
 # Dev tools
 * Unity 2018.2.2